snorelax08/Papersense/README.md

     │   ├── index.css       # Custom, enhanced styling
     │   ├── App.jsx         # Main React component
     │   └── ...
 🔗 API EndpointsRouteMethodDescription/searchPOSTRuns the hybrid semantic + keyword search./uploadPOSTUploads and automatically indexes a new PDF./filesGETReturns a list of all currently indexed PDFs./historyGETRetrieves the recent search history./thumbnail/{file}GETRenders and returns a PDF thumbnail image stream./reloadPOSTForces the backend to rebuild the search indexes./healthGETBasic API health check.🧑‍💻 Developer & LicenseDeveloper: Atharwa Vatsyayan (snorelax08)Description: Created for personal productivity, knowledge management, and document understanding.License: This project is licensed under the MIT License — free to use, modify, and distribute.
-See the LICENSE file for details.
+See the LICENSE file for details.Action: Please replace the content of your README.md file with the code above.
+This should immediately render correctly on GitHub.